andygoossens/gradle-modernizer-plugin/README.md

 | 1.2.x                    | 1.8.0                   |

 Note that you can override the default version of Modernizer Maven Plugin which will be used.
 Specify in the `toolVersion` extension property the version that you want to use.
-But pay attention:
+Pay attention:
 This might break when there is an API change!